Thursday, December 29, 2011

 The week of the civic election last November, an old friend showed up, unannounced, on our doorstep, and offered me a job.
 Now I had been mostly-retired, semi-underemployed and really trying to stay that way.
 Then BOOM, within a few days, not only did I have full time work, but also the seat on the school board.

-, sitting on the deck knitting, and they've been replaced by full time work and a lot of meetings!
+Life has gone from one extreme to the other in our house.
+Gone are the wonderful hours and hours spent outside, tending the garden, maintaining the pond, sitting on the deck knitting, and they've been replaced by full time work and a lot of meetings!
 However, I must admit, I am enjoying the improvement in our household income.

 Out With The Old

 I said goodbye to my faithful steed of 17 years.
 My 1991 Chev Blazer S10 had 410,000 km on it, and was still running very well, but the last couple of months I simply wasn't feeling as good about driving it as I had for the previous 17 years.
 BC has a "Scrap-It" program (check out the website, it's pretty cool!).
-They bought my old truck from me for $2500,
+They bought my old truck from me for $2500, much more than I would have received on a trade-in or selling it privately.

 In With The New